Search Email Updates Contact Us Residents Business Visitors Government Office of the Mayor NYC.gov always open

 Bikes on Transit

-Visit the MTA's Bikes website for comprehensive information about bringing bikes on MTA buses and trains.
-Bikes are allowed on NYC Subways at all times.
-Bikes are not allowed on NYC Buses.
-See below for information on the bike policies from other transit companies in the area.
+Visit the MTA's Bikes website for information about bringing bikes on MTA buses and trains.
+Bikes are allowed on NYC subways at all times.
+Bikes are not allowed on most NYC buses.
+However, S53 and S93 buses are equipped with bike racks going between Bay Ridge, Brooklyn and Staten Island and Q50 and Bx23 buses equipped with bike racks going between Flushing, Queens and Co-op City in the Bronx.

 Ferries

-Bikes are allowed on the Staten Island Ferry at no charge, and must abide by the Staten Island Ferry rules of conduct for bicyclists.
+Bikes are allowed on the Staten Island Ferry at no charge, and must abide by the Staten Island Ferry rules of conduct for all passengers, and these rules for bicyclists:

 • Bicyclists must board on the lower level at both the St. George and Whitehall Ferry Terminals.

-• Bicycles must be stored in the designated bicycle storage area on each boat.
+• All bicycles must be stored in the designated bicycle storage area on the lower level of each vessel.

-• Bicyclists are subject to screening upon arrival at the ferry terminals.
+• All passengers are subject to screening upon arrival at the ferry terminals.

 Commuter & Regional Rail